Image is of a mural with images of a justice scale, candles, and face

 Funding Opportunity and Resources

-• creating safe spaces for youth/young adults to address mental health, stress and trauma and build resilience
+• creating safe spaces for youth/young adults and families to address mental health, stress, and trauma and build resilience

 • providing training on trauma, youth mental health, etc.